vt6/vt6/website/pages/std/core.md

 Every client has a standard input and output that connects to the terminal.
 Clients may also have one (or more) server connections to exchange VT6 messages with the server.
-Messages provide all the functionality that legacy terminals implement:
+Messages provide all the functionality that legacy terminals implement

 - via the [magic capabilities of terminal devices](https://linux.die.net/man/3/termios) provided by Unix kernels, or
 - using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).